Skip to content

 Later, the WSHRAT drops Agent Tesla binary in the Roaming folder and runs it (see Figure 8).

-Conclusion: Detect and Block Agent Tesla Attacks
+Conclusion: Detect & Block Agent Tesla Attacks

 Our research on Agent Tesla showed the advancements in its attack chain.
 Enterprises must have tight security controls and multi-layered visibility and security solutions to identify and detect malware like Agent Tesla.
 Uptycs’ EDR correlation engine detected the Agent Tesla activity by correlating generic behavioral rules and YARA process scanning capabilities.